3a1b2c3/seeingSpace/README.md

 conditions captured in our input data.
 By designing our model to preserve the structure of real plenoptic functions, we force it to learn time-varying phenomena like the motion of shadows according to sun position.
-This lets us, for example, recover plenoptic slices for images taken at dierent times of day (Figure 1, bottom row) and interpolate between them to observe how shadows move as the day progresses (best seen in our supplemental video).
+This lets us, for example, recover plenoptic slices for images taken at different times of day (Figure 1, bottom row) and interpolate between them to observe how shadows move as the day progresses (best seen in our supplemental video).
 In eect, we learn a representation of the scene that can produce high-quality views from a continuum